litongyu008/kuberneteses/README.md

-# kuberneteses
+# Kuberneteses (K10s)
 Kuberneteses, also known as K10s or K8ses.
-Just kidding!
+Just Kidding!